-Page Reviewed / Updated - Apr.
-2015
+Page Reviewed / Updated - Feb.
+2016

 Participants in the program have the option to let the state manage the care services they receive or self-directing their own care.
-Self-direction, also referred to as participant direction or Cash and Counseling, is through the associated program; Consumer-Directed Personal Assistance Services & Supports (CD-PASS).
+Self-direction, which is also referred to as participant direction or Cash and Counseling, is through the associated program, Consumer-Directed Personal Assistance Services & Supports (CD-PASS).

 Another option available under ADvantage, is assisted living.
 Formally called the Assisted Living Service Option (ALSO).
 ALSO is available to all program participants.

-The ADvantage Waiver is intended to help the elderly remain living at home, therefore the available benefits are selected with that goal in mind.
+The ADvantage Waiver is intended to help the elderly remain living at home.
+Therefore, the available benefits are selected with that goal in mind.
 Waiver participants can be approved to receive any of the following services.
 Certain unskilled services, most relevantly personal care, are available for self-direction.

-The ADvantage Waiver is a SoonerCare program managed by the Oklahoma Department of Human Services.
 While available throughout Oklahoma, waiting lists may exist.
-The waiver's CD-PASS option, where family members are eligible to be hired and paid as care givers for their elderly relatives, is currently available in these counties only: Adair, Atoka, Bryan, Canadian, Cleveland, Cherokee, Choctaw, Coal, Creek, Haskell, Hughes, Latimer, Leflore, McCurtain, McIntosh, Muskogee, Okfuskee, Oklahoma, Okmulgee, Osage, Pittsburg, Pontotoc, Pushmataha, Rogers, Seminole, Sequoyah, Tulsa, and Wagoner.
+The waiver's CD-PASS option, where family members are eligible to be hired and paid as caregivers for their elderly relatives, is currently available throughout the state.